 ♬ original sound – Dr Simi Adedeji

-While their counterparts, open comedones, or blackheads, are open and oxidized, closed comedones like to stay undercover and remain enclosed within the skin creating what often look like small clear skin bumps.
-The thin layer of skin stretches over the bump of the blocked pore which can give them their light or white appearance, hence the nickname “whiteheads”.
-They might have a slightly whitish top, but they don’t come to a pus-filled head like inflamed pustules.
+While their counterparts, open comedones (or blackheads), are open and oxidized, closed comedones like to stay undercover and remain enclosed within the skin, creating what often look like small clear skin bumps.
+The thin layer of skin stretches over the bump of the blocked pore which can give them their light or white appearance, hence the nickname “whiteheads.”
+While open comedones might have a slightly whitish top, they don’t come to a pus-filled head like inflamed pustules.

 What Causes Closed Comedones?

 Ever wonder why tiny white bumps pop up on your face?
-Several factors can contribute to the formation of closed comedones:
+Knowing what causes closed comedones is the first step towards treating them.
+Several factors can contribute to the formation of closed comedones, including:

 • Overactive Sebaceous Glands: Sometimes, these glands that produce sebum can get a little overenthusiastic, producing more oil than necessary.
 When there’s too much oil, there’s a higher chance of clogs.